rchiba/rchiba.github.com/_posts/2013-01-20-sukiyaki-udon.markdown

 (Make a mini-sukiyaki to be put inside the udon)

-1. Mix 2 tbsp soy sauce, 1 tbsp sake, 1 tbsp mirin, and 2 tbsp together in a bowl until sugar dissolves.
+1. Mix 2 tbsp soy sauce, 1 tbsp sake, 1 tbsp mirin, and 2 tbsp sugar together in a bowl until sugar dissolves.
 2. Fry the sliced onion in a pan with some oil until semi-translucent (couple minutes)
 3. Throw in meat and other veggies (mushroom, tofu) into pan and fry for a bit until semi-cooked.
 Then, put all of the sukiyaki liquid from step 1 into the pan and continue heating until beef is 80% cooked (do not overcook, beef can still be a bit pink).
 Then, turn off the heat.